Rick Brant teho:ka

 Provincial Coordinator, HealthBeat

-Julie is of Cree-Métis and Italian descent.
+Julie is of Cree Métis and Italian descent.
 She grew up in Trail, BC and currently resides on the traditional territories of the Tsleil-Waututh (səl̓ilw̓ətaʔɬ), Squamish (Sḵwx̱wú7mesh Úxwumixw), Musqueam (xʷməθkʷəy̓əm), Kwikwetlem (kʷikʷəƛ̓əm) and S’ólh Téméxw (Stó:lō) Nations.
 She holds a bachelor’s degree in Kinesiology and Indigenous Studies from Simon Fraser University and has a passion for health, fitness, and supporting her community.
 She is a staunch supporter of those with disabilities and has volunteered for the past decade as a Special Olympics coach.
-Her hobbies include roller skating, board games, and building miniatures in N scale.
+Her hobbies include roller skating, board games, building miniatures, and geocaching.
 She is up for whatever gets her heart pumping and will try almost anything once!

 Susan Meier